aryanb203/BinaryHeap/README.md

 # BinaryHeap
-Implementing Binary heap using array(max heap0
+Implementing Binary heap and heapsort using array(max heap)